nwweber/pfennigfuchs/README.md

 Please see `records_example.csv` for a worked example on how to record past expenses.

-You should be able to use any text or spreadsheet editor to edit your csv files. csv files are expected t be in excel dialect - if you copy the example and modify it your editor should pick the right formatting automatically.
+You should be able to use any text or spreadsheet editor to edit your csv files. csv files are expected to be in excel dialect - if you copy the example and modify it your editor should pick the right formatting automatically.

 Usage: